RedHatNordicsSA/ansible-roadshow/content/README.md

 # HAPPY LABS!

-Systems should be up in 15 minutes.
+Systems should be up in 10 minutes.
+Ansible Tower servers will be up in aproximately 30 minutes.
 Happy learning!

 # ToD0